-What is Volutella blight?
 Volutella blight is a common and potentially lethal disease of Japanese pachysandra (Pachysandra terminalis), an evergreen, semi-woody groundcover that is grown in shade gardens throughout hardiness zones 4 and 5 in Wisconsin.
 Volutella blight can severely limit the aesthetic appeal of pachysandra wherever it is grown.

 Volutella blight begins as discrete, water-soaked areas (lesions) on pachysandra leaves and stems that eventually turn black/brown and become necrotic (i.e., die).
 Lesions can be circular, oval or irregular in shape, and may have darker margins.
 Distinct concentric rings also may be visible in the lesions.
 Lesions on a single leaf can merge and cause the collapse of the entire leaf, while stem lesions can lead to the collapse of an entire pachysandra plant.
 When severe, Volutella blight can kill large patches of a pachysandra planting.

 Volutella blight is caused by the fungus Volutella pachysandricola which survives in infected plants, as well as on and in pachysandra plant debris.
 During wet weather, this fungus produces masses of light-orange to pink fungal spores and hyphae (i.e., fungal threads) that may be visible to the naked eye.

-When disease is severe, remove diseased plants, then follow with one or more applications of a broad-spectrum fungicide (e.g., one containing chlorothalonil).
+When disease is severe, follow leaf and plant removal by treating remaining plants with one or more applications of a broad-spectrum fungicide (e.g., one containing chlorothalonil).
 Select a product that is labeled for use on pachysandra, and follow all label instructions to ensure that you apply the product in the safest and most effective way possible.

 V. pachysandricola is a somewhat opportunistic pathogen, most often causing problems on pachysandra that is weakened or under stress.
 Therefore, reduce any stresses where possible.
 Reduce stress due to overexposure to sun by always planting pachysandra in a shady area.
-Do not overcrowd new plantings, and thin existing beds to not only reduce stress from competition, but also to promote good air flow and rapid drying of plants.
+DO NOT overcrowd new plantings, and thin existing beds to not only reduce stress from competition but also to promote good air flow and rapid drying of plants.
 Dry plants are less likely to become infected than plants that stay wet for extended periods.
 To prevent water stress during the summer and reduce winter injury over the winter, established pachysandra should receive approximately one inch of water per week during the growing season up until the point where there is snowfall or the ground freezes.
 Newly planted pachysandra should receive approximately two inches of water per week.
-Minimize salt usage on sidewalks or driveways near pachysandra beds to limit salt injury.
+If there is insufficient rain, water plants using a soaker or drip hose.
+Minimize salt usage on sidewalks or driveways near pachysandra beds to limit salt injury that can predispose plants to infection.
 Control insect pests and avoid over-pruning of pachysandra to limit wounds that might serve as entry points for V. pachysandricola.

-For more information on Volutella blight: Contact your county Extension agent.
+For more information on Volutella blight:

-© 2002 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2002-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.